john-science/python_for_scientists/classes/20_cython/lecture_20.md

 for i in range(2, m):
 ```

-But, if you think about it for a second, we only have to iterate from 1 to the square root of N, because this number times itself is N, and anything bigger than that can't be a prime factor of N (considering we have already knocked out all the lower primes.
+But, if you think about it for a second, we only have to iterate from 1 to the square root of N, because this number times itself is N, and anything bigger than that can't be a prime factor of N (considering we have already knocked out all the lower primes).
 So, knowing something about math means we can simplify our iterator to:

 ```python
 for i in range(2, int(n**0.5 + 1)):